The MOnSter 6502

 It can act as an in-circuit emulator for a 6502 integrated circuit, in any circuit that can run at a lower clock rate.
 We're currently running it on a custom 6502 development board that is currently running BASIC, much as you would find on an Apple ][.
 We are definitely interested in finding other applications where it could be substituted for an original 6502.

 This has been a 1.5 year project, thus far.
 The primary design work was done over six months, from July 3

 to December 1

 Is it truly a "discrete 6502?"

 Not in the strictest sense.
 It depends upon how picky you would like to be.

 The MOnSter 6502 uses the original dynamic NMOS logic

 Dynamic NMOS requires a large number of "transmission gate" transistors that are used to switch currents.
 For various technical reasons, only a 4-terminal MOSFET can make an effective NMOS transmission gate.
 Unfortunately, individually packaged 4-terminal MOSFETs are no longer commercially available.
 However, they do still make arrays of 2 or 4 MOSFETs on a single chip with a separate substrate pin.
 We used the 4-pack version — These are the quad transistor array chips that we mentioned earlier.

 Because these transistors do share a pin, there are (strictly speaking) integrated circuits in the MOnSter 6502.
-However, one might still argue that it is a discrete transistor design since there are not (for example) any logic gate chips in the circuit.
+However, one might credibly argue that it is a discrete transistor design since there are not (for example) any logic gate chips in the circuit.

 How big would the MOnSter 6502 be if it were made with through-hole parts instead of surface mount parts?